-Heathland There are also large areas of ancent replanted woodland along the March Burn and in the east of the parish in the Shilford Woods.
+There are also large areas of ancient replanted woodland along the March Burn and in the east of the parish in the Shilford Woods.
 These still retain areas of species-rich ground flora and their wildlife interest could be enhanced by sympathetic woodland management.
 They provide exciting opportunities for restoration to native broadleaved woodland.
-The plantations to the west of High Plains Farm stand above an extensive area of heathland.
+Heathland The plantations to the west of High Plains Farm stand above an extensive area of heathland.
 This understorey of heathland is contiguous with the open area of heath just over the parish boundary on Eastwoodhouse Fell, which in turn links to heathy habitats in Healey and beyond.
 The heathland understorey has survived under the plantations because they are predominantly of Scots Pine, which casts a lighter shade than other conifer species so it is important not to re-stock the plantations with species that will damage the wildlife interest.
 There is a fantastic opportunity for heathland restoration in this area.
-Species-rich grasslands There is not a large area of species-rich grassland in the parish, but the remaining areas are very significant.
+Species-rich There is not a large area of species-rich grassland in the parish, but the grasslands remaining areas are very significant.
 Important areas of grassland remain at South Close Field and further west along the March Burn, above Broomhaugh First School playground and in the graveyards at St James' Church.
 The road verges throughout the parish provide a significant resource of unimproved grassland.
 These small and fragmented remnants of grassland would benefit from expansion and linking.
 Breeding waders The parish retains a small population of breeding lapwing and curlew.
-Recent breeding locations are High Plains Farm (lapwing, curlew), High Shilford Farm area (lapwing, curlew), the grassland above Oaklands Rise (lapwing) and the fields around the Broomhaugh roundabout (lapwing).
+Recent breeding locations are High Plains Farm (lapwing und curlew), High Shilford Farm area (lapwing, curlew), the grassland above Oaklands Rise (lapwing) and the fields around the Broomhaugh roundabout (lapwing).
 In addition, woodcock breed in the woodlands around the parish.
-Farmland birds Swifts The village supports an important breeding population of swifts.
+Farmland birds The farmland throughout the parish still supports an important assemblage of breeding birds including yellowhammer, skylark, meadow pipit, house and tree sparrow, reed bunting, yellow wagtail, grey partridge, whitethroat, bullfinch and swallow.
+This interest extends into the village which supports a thriving tree sparrow population Swifts The village supports an important breeding population of swifts.
 Footpaths A network of footpaths provide access to the parish.
-Important routes that are regularly used and that benefit from a rich natural environment are: • Along the River Tyne • Around the Weir/Marchburn woods • Lonnen above Long Rigg leading to High Plains, the 'Blue Bridge' and Broomleyfell Plantation and Eastwoodhouse Fell • High Shilford Farm and the Shiflord/'Pit' woods • The 'old A68' / Whiteside Bank Around Wentworth Grange Out to the Broomhaugh roundabout
+Important routes that are regularly used and that benefit from a rich natural environment are: Along the River Tyne Around the Weir/Marchburn woods • Lonnen above Long Rigg leading to High Plains, the 'Blue Bridge' and Broomleyfell Plantation and Eastwoodhouse Fell High Shilford Farm and the Shilford/'Pit' woods The 'old A68' / Whiteside Bank Around Wentworth Grange Out to the Broomhaugh roundabout